Bridging the $ \mu $Hz gap in the gravitational-wave landscape: unveiling dark baryons: Conclusions

 Therefore, we explored the potential connection between the concept of dark baryons at the GeV scale and the existence of new physics within the range of $ \mathcal{O}(1-10) $ TeV.
-In addition to predicting new TeV-mass particles from the three theoretical frameworks addressing the comparable masses of VM and DM, we underscore the importance of the $\mathcal{O}(1-10)$ TeV scales as a relevant range for addressing the electroweak hierarchy problem, either through the introduction of Composite Higgs~\cite{Kaplan:1983sm} or Supersymmetry (SUSY)~\cite{Batra:2003nj,Ellwanger:2009dp,Hall:2011aa,Curtin:2014zua,Casas:2014eca}.
+In addition to predicting new TeV-mass particles from the three theoretical frameworks addressing the comparable masses of VM and DM, we emphasize the significance of the $\mathcal{O}(1-10)$~TeV scales.
+These scales are pertinent for addressing the electroweak hierarchy problem, either through the introduction of Composite Higgs~\cite{Kaplan:1983sm} or Supersymmetry (SUSY)~\cite{Batra:2003nj,Ellwanger:2009dp,Hall:2011aa,Curtin:2014zua,Casas:2014eca}.
 These theoretical frameworks can give rise to intriguing TeV collider signatures and the possibility of detecting GW signals at frequencies around the mHz range, arising from phase transitions associated with the Higgs condensation~\cite{Bian:2019kmg,Xie:2020bkl,Frandsen:2023vhu} or SUSY breaking~\cite{Apreda:2001tj,Craig:2020jfv}.
 Such GW signals are testable with future GW detectors like LISA.
 Finally, there is compelling motivation to suggest that both VM and DM asymmetries are generated through leptogenesis at a scale of approximately $ 1-10 $ TeV, such as resonant leptogenesis~\cite{Pilaftsis:1997jf,Pilaftsis:2003gt,Suematsu:2011va} and thermal leptogenesis in E. Ma's scotogenic model of radiative neutrino masses~\cite{Ma:2006km,Cai:2017jrq} or other radiative neutrino mass models~\cite{Cai:2017jrq}.
 Interestingly, radiative neutrino mass generation can be realized with composite Higgses~\cite{Cacciapaglia:2020psm,Rosenlyst:2021tdr}.
 These models provide masses of the new states to be around $\mathcal{O}(1-10)$ TeV, making them testable in future colliders.

 In conclusion, this study serves as a strong motivation for advancing GW experiments capable of bridging the $\mu$Hz frequency gap in the GW landscape.
-Simultaneously, the construction of more powerful particle colliders for probing higher energy regimes, especially $\mathcal{O}(1-10)$-scale physics, is highly motivated by this work.
+Simultaneously, the construction of more powerful particle colliders for probing higher energy regimes, especially physics at $\mathcal{O}(1-10)$ TeV scale, is highly motivated by this work.
 Given the feasibility of testing these models from various perspectives, we strongly advocate for the further development of these model frameworks.